17hoehbr/apple-music-electron/README.md

 Initially created for Linux since iTunes is not available, but also compiled for Windows for those who find iTunes too bloated.
 Unlike iTunes this app should comply with Windows 10's Dark Mode.

 # Download
 Currently the only package formats supported is AppImage and a windows installer.
 This is because both allow for automatic updates unlike traditional linux packages.
-I am working on getting this listed on the AUR for Arch based distros and creating a PPA for debian based ones, but in the meantime use either the AppImage or follow the instructions below to build your prefered package from source.
+Will post distro-specific instructions after I get this published on respective package managers.

 I highly recommend using TheAssassin's [AppImageLauncher](https://github.com/TheAssassin/AppImageLauncher) to install & run app image programs.
 This should fully incorporate it into your distros application menu.